Back to all guides

 1. Add a base layer

 If the pocket feels thin or visually weak, place it on top of another paper.
 Cut the base layer slightly larger than the pocket.
-Even a 2 to 3 mm border can make the pocket feel intentional.
+Even a 2 to 3 mm border can give a fragile scrap a deliberate edge.

-Good base papers: kraft paper, cream paper, grid paper, tracing paper, old book paper, neutral patterned paper.
+Useful base papers: kraft paper, cream paper, grid paper, tracing paper, old book paper, or a quiet pattern that does not compete with the insert.

 2. Add one tiny label

 A label gives the pocket a role.
 Try short words like keep, today, found, note, little things, date, memory, or saved.
-Do not label every layer.
-One label is enough.
+Label the pocket, not every layer; one verbal handle is enough.

 3. Let something peek out

-A pocket looks useful when the insert is visible.
+A pocket looks usable when the insert is visible.
 Let a tag or paper strip peek out by a few millimeters.
-Too much reveal feels messy; too little reveal makes the pocket hard to read as a pocket.
+Too much reveal feels messy; too little reveal makes the pocket read as flat decoration.

 01